 TransportLab: Transport Engineering and Planning Research

-TransportLab is a new interdisciplinary research group at the University of Sydney, a top 10 research program in transport science and technology globally, and number 1 in Australia.
+TransportLab is a new interdisciplinary research group at the University of Sydney.
 TransportLab aims to find solutions to transport problems independent of domain.
 Members of the group come from the Faculties of Architecture, Design, and Planning and Engineering.
+University of Sydney is the top-ranked university in Australia in Transport Science and Technology.
 Our research themes are: Access, Connect, Control, Design, Rely, Sustain.

 Current areas of research interest include:

 The emergence of autonomous vehicles has wide-ranging impacts on the transport system.
 Our researchers are looking at performance dependencies in the transport system as these technologies reach saturation. [ Access, Connect, Control, Design, Rely, Sustain ].

 Transport and land use systems are connected through the concept of accessibility: transport networks provide access to activities.
 Our researchers use econometrics, spatial analytics, and complex systems approaches to study this connection. [ Access, Connect, Design, Sustain ]

 Increasing availability of data and a refocusing on the customer have led to new approaches to transport system performance measurement.
 Our researchers leverage new data sources and econometric approaches to benchmark status quo performance and model interventions. [ Access, Connect, Rely, Sustain ].
 Key projects include:

 - Integrated performance measures for a multimodal transport system